1newstar/OracleCompressionAdvisor/README.md

 **Return Values:**
 GET_COMP_STATS returns a table collection with following columns:
 ```
 object_name         VARCHAR2	The table name that has been analyzed
 subobject_name      VARCHAR2	The partition name that has been analyzed in case the table is partitioned
 object_type         VARCHAR2	The type of table/partition
 compression_type    VARCHAR2	The calculated compression type – see COMPRESSION_ADVISOR Constants
 ratio               NUMBER	The compression ratio, i.e. how many times would the table/partition be compressed with that compression type
-sample_size         INTEGER        The amount of rows sampled for calculating the compression ratio
+sample_size         INTEGE	The amount of rows sampled for calculating the compression ratio
-bytes               INTEGER        The amount of bytes the table/partition would occupy with that compression type
+bytes               INTEGE	The amount of bytes the table/partition would occupy with that compression type
-blocks_comp         INTEGER         The number of blocks needed to hold the sample size in compressed form
+blocks_comp         INTEGE	The number of blocks needed to hold the sample size in compressed form
-blocks_uncomp       INTEGER         The number of blocks needed to hold the sample size in uncompressed form
+blocks_uncomp       INTEGE	The number of blocks needed to hold the sample size in uncompressed form
-rows_comp           INTEGER         The amount of rows that fit into one block of the table in compressed form
+rows_comp           INTEGE	The amount of rows that fit into one block of the table in compressed form
-rows_uncomp         INTEGER        The amount of rows that fit into one block of the table in uncompressed form
+rows_uncomp         INTEGE	The amount of rows that fit into one block of the table in uncompressed form
-comp_type_str       VARCHAR2    The compression type string; holds a string rather than  just the type itself as well as potential errors encountered during the analysis
+comp_type_str       VARCHAR	The compression type string; holds a string rather than  just the type itself as well as potential errors encountered during the analysis
 ```

 ## Usage